The doctors said it was “impossible” but here I am with pancreatic cancer at 20 years old

 "All my symptoms pointed to pancreatic cancer, but because I was so young, the doctors couldn’t believe it."

-READ MORE: Young Lives vs Cancer: 71% of young cancer patients and their families fight financial penalties every day
+READ MORE: 71% of young cancer patients and their families fight financial penalties every day

-But before cancer treatment can begin, young cancer patients and their families have to fight to receive a diagnosis.
-Protection Reporter spoke to Alex, a 20 year old student studying at Lancaster University, about having to advocate for herself after being told she was too young to have cancer.
+To illustrate this reality, Protection Reporter spoke to Alex, a 20-year-old student studying at Lancaster University, about having to advocate for herself after being told she was too young to have cancer.

 “It’s a day I’ll never forget.”

-As a Fine Art & Design student, Alex specialises in ceramics which often involves her sitting in awkward positions for long periods of time.
+As a Fine Art & Design student, Alex specialises in ceramics which often involves her sitting in awkward positions for long periods.
 Speaking with her department, Alex was given support and advised to apply for extenuating circumstances further down the line.

 On the 22nd February 2023, Alex noticed that she was jaundiced.